ejpraestgaard/Machine-Learning/README.md

 # Machine-Learning
-#This Project consists of exercises from Stanford's Machine Learning Class on Coursera.
+#This Project is based on material from Stanford's Machine Learning Class on Coursera.
+It includes course exercises and some other fun stuff.